Japan City Guides: Hiroshima

 Stroll along the banks or take a cruise on any of the 6 rivers that flow through the city.
 Hiroshima is also the tarting point for many cruises around the Inland Sea.
 It is also possible to take a river boat between two UNESCO World Heritage sites from Peace Park out to Miyajima.

 The Hiroshima Museum of Art, Hiroshima

-Hiroshima is a good base for excursions to the traditional rural areas of Shimane, including Izumo Taisha Shrine (reputedly the oldest in Japan); the Tottori sand dunes; Iwakuni (famous for its castle and Kintai Bridge) and the scenic islands of Shikoku and Kyushu.
+Hiroshima is a good base for excursions to the traditional rural areas of Shimane, the prefecture just to the north, including Izumo Taisha Shrine (reputedly the oldest Shinto shrine in Japan); the Tottori sand dunes; Iwakuni (famous for its castle and Kintai Bridge) and the scenic islands of Shikoku and Kyushu.
 Okunoshima Island in Hiroshima Prefecture is famous for its cute rabbits, Japan's tallest electricity pylon and a Poison Gas Museum.